totoCZ/pgwaiter/README.md

 ## Features

 -   **Automated Backup Strategy**: Performs a full backup periodically (e.g., every 14 days) and incremental backups on all other days.
-- **Chain-Based Pruning**: Safely removes old backup chains (a full backup and its subsequent incrementals), keeping a configurable number of recent chains.
+-   **Flexible Time-Based Retention**: Independently configure how long to keep full backups (and their dependent chains) and how long to keep granular incremental backups.
+This allows for strategies like keeping daily backups for a week and full backups for a month.
+-   **Safety-First Pruning**: The currently active backup chain is **never** touched by the pruning process, ensuring you can always restore from the most recent set of backups.
 -   **Simple Restore**: Can restore from any backup in a chain (full or incremental) to a target directory using `pg_combinebackup`.
 -   **Containerized**: Runs inside a `podman` container, isolating dependencies.
 -   **Systemd Integration**: Uses Quadlet files for easy and robust scheduling with `systemd`.
 -   **Clear Metadata**: Avoids fragile filesystem parsing by saving its own `metadata.json` inside each backup folder.

 ## Prerequisites

 -   A running PostgreSQL 17+ server.
 -   A dedicated PostgreSQL user with the `pg_read_all_data` role (or superuser privileges).
 -   `podman` installed on the host machine.
 -   A host OS that uses `systemd` (e.g., Fedora, CentOS, Ubuntu 22.04+).
-- postgres with summarize_wal, and wal_summary_keep_time greater than interval between increments (default 10d is enough)
+-   Postgres configured with `summarize_wal` enabled and `wal_summary_keep_time` greater than the interval between your incremental backups (the default of `10d` is usually sufficient for daily backups).

 ## 1. Setup